Loneliness might be in your DNA, a new study by the University of California San Diego Health Sciences suggests.

-According to researchers, loneliness is associated with poor physical and mental health, which is a stronger predictor of early death than obesity, Science Daily reports.
+According to researchers, loneliness is associated with poor physical and mental health, which is a stronger predictor of early death than obesity, Science Daily writes.

 Abraham Palmer, Ph.D., professor of psychiatry and vice chair for basic research at UC San Diego School of Medicine, led the study in which over 10,000 participants aged 50 and over were observed.
 Essentially, researchers began looking into a potential link between genetics and symptoms of loneliness such as neuroticism and depressive episodes.